bharadwaj-raju/qOverview/README.md

 Also, set the above-mentioned command to run at startup.

+## What works and what doesn't

+Every feature of GNOME Activities is provided, except…

+- Drag-and-Drop windows to workspaces
+- A more natural layout for the windows

 ## License

 Licensed under the GNU General Public License version 3 or (at your option) a later version.